awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/set-custom-idt-config.md

 Optional\.
 The name of the user to user inside the container\.
 The default value is the user provided in the Dockerfile\.
 The default value is 22\.
 This property applies only if `connectivity.protocol` is set to `ssh`\.
-To check if test runners configure the incorrect device connection for a test, you can retrieve `pool.Devices[0].Connectivity.Protocol` from the state machine context and compare it to the expected value in a `Choice` state\.
+To check if test runners configure the incorrect device connection for a test, you can retrieve `pool.Devices[0].Connectivity.Protocol` from the test orchestrator context and compare it to the expected value in a `Choice` state\.
 If an incorrect protocol is used, then print a message using the `LogMessage` state and transition to the `Fail` state\.
 Alternatively, you can use error handling code to report a test failure for incorrect device types\.

 ## \(Optional\) Configure userdata\.json<a name="userdata-config-custom"></a>